Tahir-Alakbarli/aws-serverless-image-processing/README.md

 # AWS Serverless Image Uploader

-This project is an updated version of my previous AWS S3 static website projec
+This project is an updated version of my previous AWS S3 static website project.

 In the original project, I created a static website using HTML, CSS and JavaScript, stored the website files in a private Amazon S3 bucket and delivered the website through Amazon CloudFront.